calebmer/calebmer.github.io/_posts/2019-02-06-pull-based-reactivity-primitive.md

 This means if a user clicks at the same time you get a big JSON blob from your backend the user’s click will always be prioritized and rendered _first_.

-This just isn’t possible in a push based reactivity system.
-In a push based reactivity system the producer has control over when an action is processed.
+This just isn’t possible in a push-based reactivity system.
+In a push-based reactivity system the producer has control over when an action is processed.
 If I push you something, you _must_ process it.
-In a pull based reactivity system the consumer has control over when an action is processed.
+In a pull-based reactivity system the consumer has control over when an action is processed.
 If I push you something, I don’t get to tell you when it is processed.